Ali-Breeze and Chris

 The favours were homemade sweet treats.
 Ali-Breeze explains “My mother and I made jars of delectable salted caramel spread that we decorated with hearts cut from vintage novels and labelled with hand-stamped manilla luggage tags.”

-The cake was a labor of love, says Ali-Breeze “My sister Tuscany’s mother-in-law Fran Attard made us a beautiful three-tier “naked” citrus mud cake layered with raspberry buttercream and fresh raspberries.
-The stunning confection was topped with flowers and a seventy-year-old bride and groom cake topper that has been in my family for as long as I can remember”
+The cake was a labor of love, says Ali-Breeze.
+“My sister Tuscany’s mother-in-law Fran Attard made us a beautiful three-tier “naked” citrus mud cake layered with raspberry buttercream and fresh raspberries.
+The stunning confection was topped with flowers and a seventy-year-old bride and groom cake topper that has been in my family for as long as I can remember.”

-The reception was filled with meaningful momentos for the couple.
+The reception was filled with meaningful mementos for the couple.
 Ali-Breeze explains “The bridesmaids and I made tissue paper pompoms to decorate the reception area, and I collected hundreds of vintage vases, snow domes representing the many places we’ve traveled, medicine jars to represent Chris’s work as an anesthetist, as well as assorted bits of bricabrac that represented us as a couple.
 These were scattered around through the reception venue to create little vignettes, along with piles of vintage books and our favourite novels, all displayed on vintage lace tablecloths and embroidered doilies.

 I collected vintage picture frames off eBay and my dad painted pieces of blackboard to fit in them for our signage.
 He also made gorgeous blackboard arrows that we hung as “wedding this way” signs.
 I ordered giant ivory balloons on streamers of vintage lace that we used to create paths to help our guests navigate the ceremony and reception site layouts.
 Thankfully, nobody got lost!